 3 Other Furnace Smells You Shouldn’t Ignore

 3. Musty.
-If your furnace smells musty, you might have mold and mildew growing in your ductwork.
+If your furnace smells musty, you might have mold and mildew developing in your ductwork.
 We advise having your ductwork inspected and cleaned if required.